RobertMolenaar-UT/fastFLIM/README.md

 - File-errors are catched and reported in the end.

 ![Screenshot 2024-08-01 115904](https://github.com/user-attachments/assets/d5c1737b-26cc-4bff-8c75-d49b447a3d44)
-*Example: command line summary*
+*Figure 2: command line PTU file experiment setitings summary*

 ## Modification to your your MT200:

 1. Change the laser lines in order of the SEPIAII rackposition *PDL828_laser_line=[638,560,488,405]*.
 If lasers are in installed in different SEPIAII rack positions assign these in *def Read_laserLines()*  PDL828_module=[200,300,400,500]  #names of the lasers modules in ptu headerfile of rack position [2,3,4,5]
-2. Set the objective full name in Symphotimetime64 application or in the function *Read_objective()*
+2. Set the objective full name in Symphotime64 application or in the function *Read_objective()*

 ## Usage: